-Children have access to our recently developed and extended enclosed outdoor area.
+Children have free access to our recently developed and extended enclosed outdoor area.
 This has a positive effect on the children's development: being outdoors offers opportunities for doing things in different ways and on different scales than when indoors.
-It offers the children the opportunity to explore, use their senses and be physically active and exuberant.
+It offers the children the opportunity to explore, use all of their senses and be physically active and exuberant.

 We plan activities and resources for the children to access outdoors that help the children to develop in all 7 areas of learning.
-The children also have daily access to the outdoor environment at King Street Nursery over the lunch break (12.00 to 12.15pm).